about simmsAbout_Simms_Taback_-_Biography.htmlAbout_Simms_Taback_-_Biography.htmlshapeimage_1_link_0

 I can remember spending many late hours studying and analyzing his palettes, trying to make sense of the often unpredictable but almost always briliant use of contrast and compliment in his color schemes.

 After long study of one particularly beautiful book cover, I was at a loss to explain to myself what he’d done—or why it worked so brilliantly.
 Finally, I phoned up and asked him to describe his process.
 He said “Gosh, I don’t remember.
 I think I just started with some pink, and then added some blue, you know, because I liked it, and then I think I just tried to use up whatever colored sheets of Cel0-Tack paper I could find in the bottom of my flat file drawer.”
-That is Simmsy, on the half-shell.
+That was Simmsy, on the half-shell.

 — Jeff Seaver

-about ►About_Simms_Taback_-_Biography.htmlshapeimage_10_link_0
+about simms

 Website designed and

-built by Jeff Seaver
+built by Jeff Seaver of

 www.seaver.com